Itchy Eyelid Relief, Moisturizer and Natural Remedy | Eye Love Cares

 Eye allergies occur when a foreign object interferes with your eye or eyelid.
 Dust, pet hair, pollen, dander, and contact lenses can all cause issues with one’s eyelids.
 Makeup that causes allergic reactions is also a potential danger.
-Conjunctivitis, or pink eye, is otherwise known as inflammation of lining on the surface of the eye.
-This results in swollen itchy eyelids.
-The eyes will turn red, itchy and watery.
-Sties usually appear as swollen, reddish bumps near an edge of one or more eyelids.
-Sties occur when bacterial infections contribute to inflammation of the Meibomian gland.
+Conjunctivitis is otherwise known as inflammation of the lining on the surface of the eye.
+This results in swollen itchy eyelids, much of the time.
+The eyes will turn red, and may be itchy and watery.
+Styes usually appear as swollen, reddish bumps near an edge of one or both eyelids.
+Styes occur when bacterial infections contribute to inflammation of the Meibomian glands.
 Blepharitis is inflammation of the eyelids that is caused by malfunctioning of the oil glands in the eyelids near the base of one’s eyelashes.
 Blepharitis is a chronic condition and symptoms can be controlled with certain hygiene practices and cleaning solutions.

 Related: Dry Eye Syndrome

-Some of the symptoms of swollen eyelids include: irritation of the eye (i.e. scratchy sensation), sensitivity of light, tear excess that creates watery eyes, eyelids with visible redness, vision that is obstructed, red eyes created by the inflammation from the conjunctiva, eyelid flaking or dryness, eye discharge, and pain in the eyelid.
+Some of the symptoms of swollen eyelids include: irritation of the eyes (i.e. scratchy sensation), sensitivity to light, tear excess that creates watery eyes, eyelids with visible redness, vision that is blurred, red eyes created by the inflammation from the conjunctiva, eyelid flaking or dryness, eye discharge, and pain in the eyelids.

 Itchy Eyelid Relief Top Products

-Here’s five terrific products specifically designed to combat your swollen and itchy eyelid to give you the ultimate relief:
+Here are five terrific products specifically designed to combat your swollen and itchy eyelids, which can give you ultimate relief:

-Formulated to combat stye, Blepharitis, dry eyes, and more, this product soothes dry peepers.
+Formulated to combat styes, blepharitis, dry eyes, and more, this product soothes dry peepers.
 This cleanser kills all microorganisms in its path by using a broad-spectrum microbial effect which neutralizes inflammation and prevents biofilm from forming.
-Heyedrate prides itself on giving its customers the gift of tremendous vision and promises that their product may be used for itchy eyelid, eyes, and skin.
+Heyedrate prides itself on giving its customers the gift of tremendous vision and promises that their product may be used for itchy eyelids, eyes, and skin.

-Heyedrate’s mission is simple— they believe that everyone deserves great vision, so for every product sold, they are giving a portion of the profits to someone in need of care for their vision.
-Eye Love has promised to include a pair of sunglasses or prescription glasses to someone who has trouble affording them.
-They also offer an eye exam to patients who cannot afford quality eye care.
+Heyedrate’s mission is simple— they believe that everyone deserves great vision, so for every product sold, they are giving a portion of the profits to someone in need of eye care.

 Eye Love was launched in May of 2015 with the intent of building clinics in areas that lack sufficient eye care.
-The company is also an active member of the iCARE project as well as Great Shape, Inc. They visit Jamaica each year in order to provide free eye exams as well as hand out eye glasses to those in-need.
+The company is also an active member of the iCARE project as well as Great Shape, Inc. They visit Jamaica each year in order to provide free eye exams as well as hand out eye glasses and sunglasses to those in need.